folke/lazy.nvim/README.md

 ### Lazy Loading

 **lazy.nvim** automagically lazy-loads Lua modules, so it is not needed to specify `module=...` everywhere in your plugin specification.
-This mean that if you have a plugin `A` that is lazy-loaded and a plugin `B` that requires a module of plugin `A`, then plugin `A` will be loaded on demand as expected.
+This means that if you have a plugin `A` that is lazy-loaded and a plugin `B` that requires a module of plugin `A`, then plugin `A` will be loaded on demand as expected.